 The boy’s club is real.
 We once had a professor straight out of Mad Men days tell us ladies we had to learn how to golf or we wouldn’t be able to weigh in on big decisions.
-Don’t get us wrong, personal relationships are important; you want to work with people you like, know, and trust.
+Don’t get us wrong, personal relationships are important and so is a solid golf swing; you want to work with people you like, know, and trust, and impress them with your low key athleticism.
 However, it really sucks when those lines become blurred in an unprofessional manner.

 A practical solution?
 Divide corporate America and bromances like Church and State.
 One should not influence the other.
 A previous employer did this extremely well.
 Instead of bringing people into the office for interviews, they did them blindly over the phone.
 Aside from knowing your gender, they removed all biases to make hiring as fair as possible.